sohamray1990/html-and-css/Section 3 - HTML/Notes.md

 Authors - Writing and adding meaning to the document.
 Implementor - Creating a user agent which will communicate the documents to the user.

 We are working together, authors and implementors.
-We are following the specification when we add meaning.
+We are following the same specification when we add meaning.
 And interpretors are following the specification when they interpret the meaning.

 You are READING the same specifications the people making Google Chrome are.